ChristosKonstantas/Network-Friendly-Recommendation-System-using-Reinforcement-Learning/README.md

 ## Project Description
 This is a project where we see the effectiveness of some Reinforcement Learning methods in order to provide Network Friendly Recommendations (NFR) to a user and reduce the cost of providing non-cached items.
+**Attention**: The problem is treated as a minimization problem because the reward function is effectively a cost function.

 * Environment (Content Catalogue):